An operator-based bound on information and disturbance in quantum measurements: Conclusions

 It should be emphasized that the complementary basis $\{\ket{b}\}$ appears in the analysis as a description of the distinguishable effects of unitaries $\hat{U}(k)$ with eigenstates $\ket{a}$.
-The relation between the basis sets $\{\ket{a}\}$ and $\{\ket{b}\}$ thus originates from the relation between phase changes and experimentally observable changes in quantum mechanics.
-It might be worth noting that the same fundamental relation between phases and observable output is expressed by the quantum Fourier transform that appears in Shor's algorithm \cite{shor}.
-In general, the quantum formalism relates information and dynamics by describing quantum processes as Hilbert space operators, where the same algebra is used for the representation of information gain by projection operators and for the representation of disturbance by unitary operators.
-The fundamental relation between information and disturbance formulated in this work thus captures a fundamental aspect of quantum mechanics with no correspondence in either classical physics or classical information theory.
+The relation between the basis sets $\{\ket{a}\}$ and $\{\ket{b}\}$ thus originates from the { unified description of dynamics and measurement by operators characterized by an orthogonal set of eigenstates, establishing a non-classical relation between the complex phases of state components and the information obtained from measurement results.} It might be worth noting that the same fundamental relation between phases and observable output is expressed by the quantum Fourier transform that appears in Shor's algorithm \cite{shor}.
+In general, the quantum formalism introduces a fundamental relation between information and dynamics by describing quantum processes as Hilbert space operators, where the same algebra is used for the representation of information gain by projection operators and for the representation of disturbance by unitary operators.
+The relation between information and disturbance formulated in this work thus captures a fundamental aspect of quantum mechanics with no correspondence in either classical physics or classical information theory.